pmijar/DefectDetection/README.md

 ## DefectDetection

 ### Overview
 This program is designed to spot defects in steel sheets using deep learning techniques.This is a classification problem by trying to find the class[1, 2, 3, 4] of defect based on the image captured.
-We’re working with a training dataset that includes 7,095 images, and we’re applying data augmentation to boost both the size and variety of this dataset.
-The project involves comparing different deep learning architectures, and we’ll be fine-tuning the selected model to enhance its performance.
+Working with a training dataset that includes 7,095 images, and applying data augmentation to boost both the size and variety of this dataset.
+The project involves comparing different deep learning models, and fine-tuning these selected models to enhance its performance and improve defect classification.

 ### Contents
 1. Objective